insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 There is a difference between the CRD yaml [[in the previous post]](/2020-02-11/kubernetes-custom-resource/#specifying-a-custom-resource-definition) and the code: **validation**.
 This section explains how to implement it.

-I want to specify the following validations:
+I want to specify the following validation:

 ```
 validation: